Oral Cancer Screening

 How Is Oral Cancer Treated?

-You will have to see your doctor to determine which treatment type is right for you.
 In early stages of oral cancer, chemotherapy may not even be necessary, and you can simply have the patch of cells removed and radiated.